UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/DevelopmentKits/DevelopmentsKits.md

 ## What is a Software Development Kit (SDK)?

-- is a collection of software development tools in one installable package.
+- Is a collection of software development tools in one installable package.

 - Can come with:
   - compiler
   - debugger
   - software framework
-    - provides generic functionality
-    - user code can augment code base
     - **inversion of control**- behavioural design,
     - **extensibility** - overriding, or adding specialised user code
     - **non-modifiable framework code** - user can extend the code, not modify the base